aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/color/gainsboro/_index.md

 ---
 title: Gainsboro
 second_title: Aspose.PDF for .NET API Reference
-description: Gets a system-defined color that has an ARGB value of FFDCDCDC.
+description: Gets a system-defined color that has an ARGB value of c FFDCDCDC.
 type: docs
 weight: 480
 url: /net/aspose.pdf/color/gainsboro/
 ---
 ## Color.Gainsboro property

-Gets a system-defined color that has an ARGB value of #FFDCDCDC.
+Gets a system-defined color that has an ARGB value of \c \#FFDCDCDC.

 ```csharp
 public static Color Gainsboro { get; }